 VITIS SYLVESTRII

-The story spans millennia with a hardy grapevine called vitis sylvestrii.
-Fermented, the grapes were quickly recognized beyond their medicinal properties.
+The story begins in the Mid-East with a hardy grapevine called vitis sylvestris.
+Fermented, the grapes were quickly appreciated beyond their medicinal properties.

 Initially reserved for kings, priests and visiting dignitaries, the Mesopotamians believed grapes came from the blood of fallen soldiers while the early inhabitants of Latium believed they came from the blood of goddesses.

-For the Jewish culture wine is a blessing, and in Catholicism it undergoes a mysterious alteration into the blood of Christ, who could turn water into wine.
+For the Jewish culture wine is a blessing, and in Catholicism it undergoes a mysterious alteration where the blood of Christ is turned to wine.

 "Wine can of their wits the wise beguile, make the sage frolic and the serious smile."